You can now visit Iceland without needing to quarantine if you are fully vaccinated or you have proof of Covid-19 antibodies.

 And, from 1 July 2021, you will no longer be required to take a PCR test upon arrival in Iceland.
 Children will also be exempt from Covid-19 border measures from this date.

-You'll need to present a full international vaccination certificate and take 1 PCR test for Covid-19 upon arrival in Iceland.
+If you are arriving in Iceland before 1 July 2021, you will need to take 1 PCR test for Covid-19 upon arrival.
 You should receive your result within 6-12 hours, and if it is negative, you can continue on your tour of Iceland.

 If you are not fully vaccinated, you can still enter Iceland but you will be subject to Covid-19 border measures.
 This includes presenting a certificate of a negative PCR test prior to boarding a flight or ship to Iceland.
 The result must have been collected no more than 72 hours before departure.

 You’d then need to take 2 PCR tests for Covid-19 upon arrival in Iceland, with 5-6 days of quarantine in between each test.